art3misgalaxy/OACM_mod/README.md

 7: Name the mod "Oops!
 All Communism"

+8: Name the file path OACM_mod

-8: Navigate to the Stellaris Mods folder (NOTE: This is different on every Operating System!).
+9: Navigate to the Stellaris Mods folder (NOTE: This is different on every Operating System!).

-9: Delete the mod folder, and replace with the one in the .zip file.
+10: Delete the mod folder, and replace with the one in the .zip file.

-10: Don't forget to add it to a playset.
+11: Don't forget to add it to a playset.

 Final notes: This is still very much a work in progress and probably will be for a VERY long time.
 I have barely play-tested it and I have no idea if it'll work on your system.
 I also have no idea if there are any bugs so good luck.